Tired of Canker Sores? Tips on How to Get Rid of Them

 Difference Between Canker Sores and Cold Sores

 There is a difference between canker sores and cold sores.
 Canker sores (also called aphthous ulcers) are not contagious, but cold sores are very contagious.
-A canker sore will only form on the inside of the mouth, but a cold sore form on the outside.
+A canker sore will only form on the inside of the mouth, but cold sore forms on the outside.
 A canker sore has many causes, but a cold sore is caused by herpes.

 Canker Sore Symptoms